rym-oualha/rym-oualha/README.md

 - 🔭 I’m currently working on extracting insights from satellite imagery using AI

-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently learning Data Analytics

 - 💬 Feel free to ask me about the Microsoft Learn Student Ambassadors Program